kevgo/cucumber-sort/README.md

 **cucumber-sort** enforces a consistent step order in your [Cucumber](https://cucumber.io) `.feature` files.
 As an example, let's say you have a database of executable cooking recipes, written in Cucumber.
-Here is a (simplified) recipe for apple pie from it:
+Here is file **apple_pie.feature** from it:

 ```cucumber
 Given a bowl